docker/cli/docs/reference/commandline/context_create.md

 ## Description

 Creates a new `context`.
-This allows you to quickly switch the cli configuration to connect to different clusters or single nodes.
+This lets you switch the daemon your `docker` CLI connects to.

 ## Examples

-### <a name="docker"></a> Create a context with a docker endpoint (--docker)
+### <a name="docker"></a> Create a context with a Docker endpoint (--docker)

-To create a context from scratch provide the docker and, if required, kubernetes options.
-The example below creates the context `my-context` with a docker endpoint of `/var/run/docker.sock`:
+Use the `--docker` flag to create a context with a custom endpoint.
+The following example creates a context named `my-context` with a docker endpoint of `/var/run/docker.sock`:

 ```console
 $ docker context create \